IBM/dbb-zappbuild/BUILD.md

                           the application
  -i,--impactBuild         Flag indicating to build only programs impacted
                           by changed files since last successful build.

- -s,--scanOnly            Flag indicating to only scan files for application -r,--reset               Deletes the application's dependency collections
+ -s,--scanOnly            Flag indicating to only scan source files for application without building anything (deprecated use --scanSource)
+ -ss,--scanSource         Flag indicating to only scan source files for application without building anything -sl,--scanLoad           Flag indicating to only scan load modules for application without building anything -sa,--scanAll            Flag indicating to scan both source files and load modules for application without building anything

+ -r,--reset               Deletes the application's dependency collections
                           and build result group from the DBB repository -v,--verbose             Flag to turn on script trace